Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 There was a thump, a click, and the door was opened by...herself.

 A male, teenage herself wearing an ankle tag, sure.
 But the cheekbones, the freckles, the nordic hair, were all straight out of the mirror.
-Only the eyes were different---he had Taylor’s eyes, behind the redness.
+Only the eyes were different - he had Taylor’s eyes, behind the redness.

 And she had no idea what to say.
 ___